Flight to St. Petersburg

 That isn’t what happened at all.
 First off, they were used to “important people” treating them like dirt.
 As soon as they discovered that we were Americans, they were very friendly and curious about us.

 Larry was our translator, and I suspected that he filtered some questions.
 Knowing that people would be curious about us, I had a small photo album with back to back single photos showing a bit about our life.

 We built our house, and I mean by our hands.
 That wasn’t impressive because Russians were used to making their dachas for gardens by hand with materials from any source possible.
 Later a Russian Ham radio visitor stayed at our house and commented that a high official in the communist party didn’t have such a beautiful house.

 One photo was taken from a personal friend’s helicopter and it showed three cars at the house.
 Russians were astonished by three cars.
 I tried to explain that all three were old cars and not worth much.
 We were told that to have a single car in Russia was the same as being a millionaire in American, and we had three cars.

 The flight had an attendant that we might be tempted to call a flight attendant.
 Her only action was to try to sell passengers her jewelry products.

 The toilet had no towels or running water.

-Since I have a pilot’s license, I have some knowledge of how a plane is operated.
+Since I have a private pilot’s license, I have some knowledge of how a plane is operated.
 I was quite impressed with the high quality of every landing.